Skip to content

 On your hike, you want to enjoy pure nature and move forward in harmony with the environment.
 You don't want trash on the side of the trail and you will not litter.

-Someone has to pick up your trash along the way, and someone has to take care of all the things you leave behind on this planet.
-The minimum we can do is to handle resources with care.
 Let’s do our best to reduce our waste to a minimum: let’s stop buying useless stuff, let’s handle food with appreciation and let’s reuse packaging.
 With a little creativity and skill, some things can be reused or given a new purpose.
 We should keep in mind: resources are connected.
-We should also not waste our time, our attention, our money and any of our other means.
+If we handle things with care, we also do not waste our money, our time, our attention, and any of our other means.

 • Our Recommendation: Value what you have and don't waste resources.
 Don't clutter up neither your mind nor the environment.